open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-chat.md

 # open-learning-exchange / chat

 Our **Gitter** chat, previewed below, is a great place to learn, discuss, and collaborate with other members to build a better Open Learning Exchange platform.
-The chat lets OLE’s development team and interns communicate easily, and signup is simply through each member’s Github account.
+The chat lets OLE’s development team and interns communicate easily, and signup is through each member’s Github account.

 <iframe src="https://gitter.im/open-learning-exchange/chat/~embed" style="width: 100%;border:none;height:70vh;"></iframe>